kestra-io/docs/content/blogs/serverless-data-pipelines.md

 ### Storing State with Kestra

 Another benefit of using Kestra in this architecture is its ability to store and manage state, which is especially needed for serverless data pipelines that are typically stateless by design.
-Kestra keeps track of the workflow state, so you can easily pick up where you left off if a task fails or if you need to rerun part of the pipeline, e.g. using one of our most popular 🔥 [Replay feature](https://kestra.io/docs/concepts/replay).
+Kestra keeps track of the workflow state, so you can easily rerun any part of the pipeline if any task fails, e.g. using one of our most popular 🔥 [Replay feature](https://kestra.io/docs/concepts/replay) allowing you to rerun a flow from any chosen task.

 For example, Kestra can store artifacts such as dbt's `manifest.json` in the [KV store](https://kestra.io/docs/concepts/kv-store).
-This file contains information about which models were run and their results, so we can avoid rerunning dbt models that haven't changed since the last run.
+This file contains information about materialized tables, so we can avoid rerunning dbt models that haven't changed since the last run.
 This is a huge time-saver, especially when working with large datasets or complex transformations.

 Additionally, Kestra captures logs, metrics and outputs at each stage of the workflow.
-This provides visibility into what happened during serverless workflow execution execution.
+This provides visibility into what happened during serverless workflow execution.
 If something goes wrong, Kestra can [automatically retry](https://kestra.io/docs/workflow-components/retries) transient failures, and if retries don't help, you can quickly track down the issue by reviewing the logs or inspecting the [output artifacts](https://kestra.io/docs/workflow-components/outputs) and [replaying the flow](https://youtu.be/RvNc3gLXMEs?si=tcY7KoZCa_lZ-Lhy) from a specific point.
 And when everything works as expected, these logs serve as a detailed record of what was processed, when, how long each step took, and what were the final outputs.

 ### Future-Proof Your Data Platform